-in conjunction with the System Dynamics Group at the MIT Sloan School of Management, provides an interactive role-play environment through which participants explore the risks of climate change and the challenges of negotiating international agreements to reduce greenhouse gas (GHG) emissions.
-In a live, face-to-face setting, participants play the roles of major GHG emitting nations and negotiate proposals to reduce emissions through the year 2100.
-Participants then receive immediate feedback on the implications of their proposals for atmospheric GHG concentrations, global mean surface temperature, sea level rise, and other impacts.
+World Climate is a group role playing simulation of the international climate change negotiations.
+This exercise provides participants the chance to explore the risks of climate change and the challenges of negotiating international agreements to reduce greenhouse gas (GHG) emissions.
+In a live, face-to-face setting, participants play negotiators representing countries and regional blocs that work to create an agreement that limits climate change by reducing GHG emissions.
+Proposals are tested using a climate policy simulation model that provides participants science-based feedback on the implications of their proposals for atmospheric carbon dioxide concentrations, global mean surface temperature, sea level rise, and other impacts.
 World Climate enables participants to explore the dynamics of the climate and impacts of proposed policies in a way that is consistent with the best available peer-reviewed science but that does not prescribe what should be done.

 World Climate has been run in over 50 countries with diverse groups, including high school, university and graduate students, business executives, and political leaders.
 The simulation usually takes around 3 hours to run and is optimal for groups of 6 to 40 people, though it has been adapted for different lengths of time and larger audiences.
 The materials are available in multiple languages.
 To assess policies, facilitators use the C-Learn or C-ROADS climate policy simulators.

 World Climate was developed by Climate Interactive, the System Dynamics Group at MIT Sloan, and the UMass Lowell Climate Change Initiative.